specs-sh/run/docs/index.md

    run [[ echo "Hello world" ]] # <--- runs in a SUBSHELL
    ```

+##### ℹ️ Subshells

-ℹ️ Commands run inside of subshells have access to all local variables but changes to variables are not reflected in the outer shell:
+Commands run inside subshells have access to all local variables but changes are not reflected in the outer shell:

 - ```sh
   setX() { x="$1"; }